TeleAI-mcp/smart-fintech-app-l9nk/README.md

-# smart-fintech-app-l9nk
+# Smart Fintech App L9Nk

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.